Karaca7/vetdemo-live/Readme.md

 ## Next Version

-Since I'm thinking of submitting the project, I'm thinking of adding a few missing and missing processes in the next version:
+Since I'm thinking of submitting the project, I'm thinking of adding a few missing and missing processes in the next version:<br>
-I forgot pages 1-404
+I forgot pages 1-404<br>
-2-html ,css should be developed
+2-html ,css should be developed<br>
-3-owners detail page
+3-owners detail page<br>
-4-forms clean functions are missing
+4-forms clean functions are missing<br>
-5-email password reset
+5-email password reset<br>
-6- registration with google accounts
+6- registration with google accounts<br>
-7-login and similar decalators are missing
+7-login and similar decalators are missing<br>

 ## For Development